 You may have noticed some of the websites you visited in this chapter list data like Post-Consumer Content.
 You may also want to keep track of the distance in miles to the main source of the material.
-These metrics are used to rate the sustainability of a building and factor in to programs such as Leadership in Environmental and Energy Design (LEED).
+These metrics are used to rate the sustainability of a building and factor into programs such as Leadership in Environmental and Energy Design (LEED).

 - 1. In Revit, switch to the Manage tab on the Ribbon. - 2.
 Select Project Parameters. - 3.
-Click Add. - 4.
+Click the New Parameter icon. - 4.
 Enter the information as shown in Figure 4-5.1 below.